 The museum was founded by Frank Smith who hoped to contextualize the history of black military service and the Emancipation Proclamation.
 The museum offers exhibits that preserve and share the history of over 208,000 soldiers and sailors who fought for the Union in the Civil War.
 The museum includes a memorial that depicts black soldiers and sailors and is located directly across from the museum.
 Among the many services offered at the museum, descendants of members of the United States Colored Troops (USCT) may trace their family lineage using the museum's official registry.

-The African American Civil War Memorial, unveiled in 1998 and designed by architects Devrouax and Purnell, is located just across the museum, at the corner of 10th and U Streets and Vermont Ave.”
-The Spirit of Freedom sculpture”, bronze statue designed by Louisville sculptor Ed Hamilton, stands ten feet tall and features uniformed black soldiers and a sailor.
-Around the sculpture there is the Wall of Honor, a memorial, listing the names of 209,145 African-American servicemen that fought for the Union in the American Civil War.
+The African American Civil War Memorial was unveiled in 1998 and is known as "The Spirit of Freedom."
+The bronze sculpture was designed by Louisville sculptor Ed Hamilton, and stands ten feet tall.
+Next to the sculpture is the Wall of Honor which lists names of African Americans who fought for the Union.
 The memorial was transferred to the National Park Service on October 27, 2004 and is now maintained by the National Mall and Memorial Parks office.

 The museum offers historic context that demonstrates the significance of African American military service in the war.
 President Lincoln believed that black soldiers could turn the tide of the war, not only by serving the Union, but depriving the South of labor and causing disruption to the system of slavery that provided much of the wealth that fueled the Confederacy.